 - Vitamin C SuperStore: Sweet Potatoes are abundant in Vitamin C, that not only wards off common cold and flu viruses, but is crucial in bone and tooth formation, digestion, blood cell formation, wound healing, shielding against cancer causing toxins, collagen production- key to skin’s elasticity, and is essential to helping us cope with stress.

-- Fights Anemia: Sweet potatoes are rich sources of the wonder mineral iron that not only provides adequate energy, but also plays an important role in red and white blood cell production, improves stress resistance, proper immune functioning, metabolizing of protein, and preventing debilitating anemia.
+- Fights Anemia: Sweet potatoes are rich sources of the wonder mineral iron that not only provides adequate energy, but also plays an important role in red

 - For Youthful Skin: Water left after boiling sweet potatoes works as a wonder toner for the skin that helps absorb impurities, deep cleansing your pores and soothing irritated skin.
 Vitamin C helps produce collagen necessary for healthy skin tone and elasticity.
 Vitamin E improves complexion, providing flawless skin.
 Anthocyanin helps reduce pigmentation and has anti-inflammatory properties that will help in getting rid of dark circles, wrinkles and puffiness of eyes.